mk-hasan/mk-hasan.github.io/_posts/2020-07-7-AdjustedRandIndex.md

 ---
-layout: post
-title: What is Adjusted Rand Index and How it works!
+title: ' What is Adjusted Rand Index and How it works! '
+date: 2020-04-14
+permalink: /posts/2020/04/blog-post-4/
+tags:
+  - Machine Learning
+  - Clustering
+  - Adjusted Rand Index
 ---

 > Adjusted Rand Index(ARI) is one of the widely used metrics for validating clustering performance